yev-d/tutos/ROS/Tutorial-001/Remotely connecting to webcam using Raspberry Pi 3 and ROS.md

 sudo apt-get install ros-kinetic-image-view sudo apt-get install net-tools
 ```
-### Determine IP adresses of Master and Slave
+### Determine IP addresses of Master and Slave
 Connect your Raspberry Pi to the router using LAN cable.
-Then find out its IP address, using ipconfig for example.
+Then find out its IP address, using `ifconfig` for example.
-You can checkout the details how I did it [here](Determine-IP-adresses-of-Master-and-Slave.md).
+You can check out the details of how I did it [here](Determine-IP-addresses-of-Master-and-Slave.md).
-Master (PC)|Slave (Raspbery Pi 3b)
+Master (PC)|Slave (Raspberry Pi 3b)
 ---|---
 192.168.2.111|192.168.2.148

-*NOTE: You IP adress would be, of course, different then mine*
+*NOTE: Your IP address would be, of course, different than mine*
 ### Setting up ROS Master
-Actually there is nothing needs to be done here, except to start `roscore`.
+Actually, there is nothing needs to be done here, except to start `roscore`.

 ### Setting up ROS Slave
 Since Raspberry Pi is connected to the same network as the Master PC, we can connect to it through SSH.